Now these organisations, medical reports and experts are contradicting this advice.

 Don't let your hands open the gate!!

-These are three of the exact instructions given by the WHO and echoed by every health organisation but in the wrong order!
+These are three of the exact instructions given by the WHO and echoed by every health organisation but some are questioning!

 The so-called super-spreaders are maybe anyone infected who spits a lot when talking.